Improving Energy Efficiency and Performance of Wastewater Recycling

 The Issue

-In general, wastewater treatment plant owners recognize the need to maximize synergies in the Water-Energy-Food Nexus.
-Algae-based wastewater treatment has the potential to simultaneously lower costs and improve process sustainability.
+Standard wastewater treatment methods have high power demands and are not efficient in their handling of nutrients.
+Algal-based wastewater treatment has the potential to simultaneously lower costs and improve process sustainability.
 Algal-based treatment can reduce and shape power use while also recycling nutrients and producing biofuel feedstocks from wastewater.
-However, algae-based wastewater treatment has reduced treatment performance in winter months.
+However, algal-based wastewater treatment has reduced treatment performance in winter months and this project is researching methods to maximize performance year-round.

 Project Innovation